 Three weeks and counting I’m still busy, on the road, to and fro the hospital she died in, paying medical bills, receiving visitors and other family errands, making arrangements for her burial which is fixed this Thursday, 20 February and my work.
 I recall my last discussions with my sister and how we all laughed over a joke.
 She is no more to share this life, no evening Bollywood or chats, no dinner or singing, no one to tease and no one to tell silly jokes.
 Indeed, life and its vain pursuits can be funny.

 It’s human to feel pain, to feel sad and to be grateful for life.
 I’m consoled as a Christian and believe that my sister rests, perfectly in peace.

 But I find it joyful to say few

 Can you identify the Sahara, Kalahari and veldt?

 I am your biggest fan and friend

 You are God’s gift and love to me

-We don’t know what we miss or get when we take decisions concerning relationships.
+We don’t know what we miss or get when we make decisions concerning relationships.
 Sometimes what we seek might come packaged in disguise.
 Love is dynamic and may come in different shades.

-If you really love someone, do not hesitate to tell them.
+If you love someone, do not hesitate to tell them.